 The results in themselves are an incentive, but often not a strong enough one for people to share their contact details.

-So, find something that will give your audience real value – a free eBook, a chance to enter a free giveaway, discount codes, vouchers, a free whitepaper, consultation, a free or discounted online course, etc.
+So, find something that will give your audience real value – a free eBook, a chance to enter a free giveaway, discount codes, vouchers, a free whitepaper, consultation, a free or discounted online course, etc. Take the quiz on DoFasting as an example.
+It's a quiz on fasting for losing weight.
+It asks participants relevant questions on fasting and personal details such as their height and weight and then offers a personalized report based on their answers.

 Every quiz builder gives you the option to integrate a lead capture form into your quiz.
 When creating a lead capture form, the key is not to ask for too much information, so that you don’t lose potential leads.